-For the best tips on how to wash and care cashmere sweaters.
-Follow these pointers to keep your cashmere looking brand new for years.
+For the best tips on how to wash and care cashmere scarf, follow these pointers to keep your cashmere looking brand new for years.

-Yes, it’s possible to clean your cashmere at home.
-Whether you’re washing a sweater, dress or scarf by hand, these steps will help you keep your cashmere fresh.
-It is helpful for preventing cashmere from pilling.
-Please remember that do not mix with other clothes to wash together in order to avoid staining.
+Yes, it’s possible to wash your cashmere scarf at home.
+Whether you’re washing a scarf or a sweater, these steps will help you keep your cashmere fresh.
+It is also helpful for preventing cashmere from pilling.
+Please remember that do not mix with other clothes to wash your scarf in order to avoid staining.

 Now your scarf will be clean finally.

 Yes, you can wash your cashmere scarf by machine too.
 Below are the steps you need to follow up.